hashgraph/hedera-json-rpc-relay/docs/token-transfer.md

 ![Send Asset Settled](images/sendAssetSettled.png)

-8. Wait a few seconds for the transaction to confirm
+8. Verify the balance has decreased by the expected amount of the asset previously selected

 ![Send Asset Decrease](images/sendAssetDecrease.png)